 Pacing and Daily Budgets

-How Promoted adjusts bids over time to efficiently manage the limited budgets of advertisers
+How Promoted adjusts bids over time to efficiently manage the limited budgets of advertisers.
+Extensions can be applied to manage expected resource use over any period of time, like impression limits.

 Daily Budget